-I wrote this guest post for JL Bryan’s Midsummer Dream Fair , but I think it’s too fun to lose so I’m archiving it here: 10 fun facts about fairies.
+I wrote this guest post for JL Bryan’s Midsummer Dream Fair, inspired by his Songs of Magic Series, but it’s too fun to lose so I’m archiving it here:

 1. Where do fairies come from?
 The oldest and strongest fairies were once fallen angels.
 These are the lightest fae and the darkest—the most benign, and the most dangerous.

 Some fae were once humans who got lost in the fairylands (where time works differently).
 As magic permeated them to their souls, they turned.
 They became immortal and beautiful—but they lost their humanity and their capacity for compassion.

 A fairy can begin as a faeling—the child of a human-fae coupling.
 If the child is born in the fairylands, she turns almost immediately.
 If born in the human world, she may never know about her fairy nature.